Automated quantitative analysis of DIA proteomics mass spectrometry measurements.

 nf-core/diaproteomics was originally written by Leon Bichmann.

-We thank the following people for their extensive assistance in the development
+We thank the following people for their extensive assistance in the development of this pipeline:

 Shubham Gupta, George Rosenberger, Leon Kuchenbecker, Timo Sachsenberg, Oliver Alka, Julianus Pfeuffer and the nf-core team